Peter-32/Google-Analytics-Customer-Revenue-Prediction/README.md

 ### Question

 Can we predict the lifetime value of a customer with the provided dataset?
+Planning to give my best effort without spending over 20 hours on this project.

 ### Hypothesis

 We can predict the lifetime value of a customer using the data provided.

 ### Data Sources